Pedro Ortiz (footballer, born 2000)

-Pedro Ortiz Bernat (born 19 August 2000) is a Spanish footballer who plays as a midfielder for Portuguese club Vizela on loan from Sevilla Atlético.
+Pedro Ortiz Bernat (born 19 August 2000) is a Spanish professional footballer who plays as a midfielder for Córdoba CF.

-Club career
+Career

 Born in Sóller, Mallorca, Balearic Islands, Ortiz was a CD Atlético Baleares youth graduate.
 He made his senior team debut on 2 September 2018, coming on as a second-half substitute for Kike López in a 1–0 Segunda División B home win against CD Alcoyano.

 Ortiz scored his first senior goal on 24 March 2019, netting his team's second in a 2–0 away success over RCD Espanyol B. On 5 July, Sevilla FC reached an agreement in principle with Atlético Baleares for the signing of Ortiz, and he signed a four-year deal three days later, being assigned to the reserves also in the third division.

 Ortiz made his first team – and La Liga – debut with the Andalusians on 15 August 2021, replacing Joan Jordán late into a 3–0 home defeat of Rayo Vallecano.

-On 17 January 2023, Ortiz joined Vizela in the Portuguese top-tier Primeira Liga on loan until the end of the 2022–23 season.
+On 17 January 2023, Sevilla sent Ortiz on loan to Primeira Liga club Vizela until the end of the 2022–23 season.
+On 16 August, his loan was renewed for a further year.

+Ortiz returned to Sevilla in July 2024, but made no league appearances until moving to Segunda División side Córdoba CF the following 31 January.